Tqmrik/Scrimba-Weekly-Dev-Challenge/README.md

 GradientGenerator: generate background color using given fields(Optional: add more colors, generate random gradients, check for contrast between the gradient and the text)

-PomodoroTimer: set the timer and countdown(work: 25min; short break: 5min; long break: 25min;)(Optional: add sound effect, display the type of time slot, log total focussed work)
+PomodoroTimer: set the timer and countdown(work: 25min; short break: 5min; long break: 15min;)(Optional: add sound effect, display the type of time slot, log total focussed work)

+Magic8-Ball: display message on button click(Optional: more advices, question input, limit the number of questions asked)